Purple Nutsedge Control

 Treatment

-Before handling any chemicals, please make sure to equip yourself with personal protective equipment for your personal safety (glasses, gloves and particle mask).
+Before handling any chemicals, equip yourself with the proper personal protective equipment (PPE) for safety (glasses, gloves, and particle mask).

-Chemical control may be the best way to deal with this stubborn weed due to its noxious and persistent nature.
+Due to its harmful and persistent nature, a selective, post-emergent herbicide would be the best way to deal with this stubborn weed.
 The top herbicide we recommend is Martin's Nutgrass Eliminator.

 Step 1: Mix and Apply Martin's Nutgrass Eliminator